 - 2.1 The governance framework comprises the values, systems and processes for the direction and control of the Authority and its activities through which it accounts to, engages with and leads the community.
 It enables the Authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services in pursuit of National Park purposes. - 2.2 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
-It cannot eliminate all risk of failure to achieve objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on a process designed to identify and prioritise the risks to the achievement of the Authority's objectives, to evaluate the likelihood of those risks occurring and the impact should they occur, and to manage them efficiently effectively and economically. - 2.3 The governance framework has been in place for the year ended 31 March 2019 and up to the date of approval of the annual report and statement of accounts.
+It cannot eliminate all risk of failure to achieve objectives but can provide a reasonable assurance of effectiveness.
+The system of internal control is based on a process designed to identify and prioritise the risks to the achievement of the Authority's objectives, to evaluate the likelihood of those risks occurring and the impact should they occur, and to manage them efficiently effectively and economically. - 2.3 The governance framework has been in place for the year ended 31 March 2021 and up to the date of approval of the annual report and statement of accounts.